How to apply to be a Registered Developer

 - template letters and forms to support you in amending your internal processes

-Once you have all this supportive collateral you will be expected to complete all the changes within your business that you feel necessary to be able to comply with the new requirements.
+Once you have received all of our resources, you will be expected to complete all the changes within your business that you feel necessary to be able to comply with these requirements.
 Once you have done this and are ready to activate as a Registered Developer, you will need to complete a declaration.
 The declaration confirms all the information you have provided is accurate and your organisation is ready to comply with the New Homes Quality Code and come under the remit of the New Homes Ombudsman Service.
-This declaration must be made by an individual with the ability to bind your organisation – usually a CEO, CFO, or similar.
+This declaration should be made by an individual with the ability to bind your organisation – usually a CEO, CFO, or similar.

-Once complete a date will be agreed for your activation as a Registered Developer.
+Please note: you can only activate as a Registered Developer on the first Tuesday of any calendar month.
 All homes reserved from that point forward will be covered by the requirements of the New Homes Quality Code and come under the remit of the New Homes Ombudsman Service.